-- Training materials the costs for production of materials needed to conduct the events (invitations, agenda, presentations, etc.); - Costs of consumables such as pens, paper, folders, plastic envelopes, CDs, etc.; - Rent of vehicle for the event and in justified cases costs for tickets bus, train or airplane; - Accommodation for participants in the events. - Purchase of advertising materials such as promotional CDs, pens, hats, bags, notebooks, folders, USB's, etc. - Costs for elaboration, design, translation, printing, etc. of information and publicity materials; - Publications in the media advertisements on radio, TV, Web and the press. - Consultancy, studies, design, etc.; - Translators, lecturers, trainers and other external experts shall be different from the project team: - Costs of permits, certificates, etc. related to implementation of the respective activity.
+- Training materials the costs for production of materials needed to conduct the events (invitations, agenda, presentations, etc.); - Costs of consumables such as pens, paper, folders, plastic envelopes, CDs, etc.; - Rent of vehicle for the event and in justified cases costs for tickets bus, train or airplane; - Accommodation for participants in the events. - Purchase of advertising materials such as promotional CDs, pens, hats, bags, notebooks, folders, USB's, etc. - Costs for elaboration, design, translation, printing, etc. of information and publicity materials; - Publications in the media advertisements on radio, TV, Web and the press. - Consultancy, studies, design, etc.; - Translators, lecturers, trainers and other external experts shall be different from the project team; - Costs of permits, certificates, etc. related to implementation of the respective activity.
 Bank charges for transnational financial transactions, bank fees for opening and maintaining a separate bank account of the Lead beneficiary required for the Programme (this pertains only to the separate bank account opened specifically for the purposes of the project);

-- Tender documents if applicable (see the approved Project Procurement Plan); - Contract; - Invitations, agenda and attendance list, minutes of meeting and other materials if applicable; - Invoices: - Acceptance protocol(s); - Copy of training materials, presentations, etc. if applicable; - Copy of any information and publicity materials related to the event as appropriate, including photos.
+- Tender documents if applicable (see the approved Project Procurement Plan); - Contract; - Invitations, agenda and attendance list, minutes of meeting and other materials if applicable; - Invoices; - Acceptance protocol(s); - Copy of training materials, presentations, etc. if applicable;Copy of any information and publicity materials related to the event as appropriate, including photos for each expenditure (e.g. lunch, dinner) separate pack of proof materials.